wp-plugins/alligator-popup/readme.txt

 1. A popup

 == Changelog ==

+= 1.1.3 =
+* added alt parameter to shortcode for alt tag support in popup link
+* reduced the size of the plugin page icons

 = 1.1.2 =
 * added 'resizable=yes' to enable maximise button on popped up window in IE